THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 The first thing you need to do if you feel that you might be depressed is to go see your doctor.

-During your appointment you will take a test, more like a quiz, to determine if you have depression and/or anxiety.
+During your appointment you will take a test, more like a quiz, to find if you have depression and/or anxiety.

 Then the doctor will give you recommendations about what you can do about it and if you need medication.